-Born on a Military base in Cyprus, raised in Britain and fighting to retain his UFC middleweight champion title in New York, Mike Bisping prepares for the most anticipated bout of the year.
+Born on a Military base in Cyprus, raised in Britain and fighting to retain his UFC middleweight title in New York, Michael Bisping prepares for the most anticipated bout of the year.

 Mike began training Jujutsu at eight years old and at the age of 15, competed as an amateur in Britain’s first no-holds-barred competition – a modern day MMA.